 So, to answer your question…

-The second way extramarital affairs are like hurricanes is the fact that the most dangerous part is the part you least expect.
+The second reason is because like hurricanes the most dangerous part is the affair is the part you’d least expect.
 Here’s what I mean:

 Hurricanes have four universal characteristics.